pfaaj/docker-runcheck/README.md

 + Run docker-runcheck to validate your Dockerfile before attempting time-intensive docker builds.

++ docker-runcheck works as follows:
-+ docker-runcheck contructs one or more containers (based on the mentioned images), without running any of them.
-We list the available binaries and if any run commands are detected that are not supported by the available binaries, an error will be returned.
+  + contructs one or more containers (based on the mentioned images, image is downloaded if not present), without having to build the image described in the Dockerfile.
+  + compile a list of the available binaries in the image and of any binaries mentioned in a RUN command that are  missing from the image or are used before being installed by a package manager.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>